-Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no IgM class antibodies to HAV have been detected with this HAV IgM ELISA kit.
-Positive Results (S/C.O.≥1) :samples giving an absorbance greater than, or equal to the Cut-off value are initially positive, which indicates that IgM class antibodies to HAV have probably been detected with this HAV IgM ELISA kit.
+Negative Results (S/C.O.>1): samples giving an absorbance greater than the Cut-off value are considered negative ,which indicates that no antibodies to HAV have been detected using this HAV-IgG ELISA kit.

+Positive Results (S/C.O. ≤1): samples giving an absorbance less than, or equal to the Cut-off value are initially reactive for this assay, which indicates that antibodies to HAV have probably been detected.
 Retesting in duplicates of any reactive sample is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV
+Repeatedly reactive samples can be considered positive for antibodies to HAV

-Borderline: (S/CO =0.9-1.1) Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline.
+Borderline (S/CO =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline.
 Retesting of these samples in duplicates is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV.
+Repeatedly reactive samples could be considered positive for antibodies to HAV.